codenvibes/alx-low_level_programming/0x02-functions_nested_loops/README.md

 <details>
 <summary style="display: inline">

-### 12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
+<h3>12.
+The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself</h3>
 </summary>

 `#advanced`